Developer Guide

 - Use case: Add a remark to a patient’s profile

-- Use case: Search for a patient by name
+- Use case: Search for a patient

 - Use case: Display a list of patients and information